ts-taiye/raw-sql-migrate/docs/index.rst

         - package_b
         - package_c.package_d

-where available options are:
+where available options are for engine are:

 * raw_sql_migrate.engines.postgresql_psycopg2 (requires psycopg2 package)
 * raw_sql_migrate.engines.mysql (requires MySQLdb-python package)

-Also you can pass specific param to drivers connect method, just add this param in database section.
+Also you can pass specific param to drivers connect method, just add them to config database section.
-Packages param is a list of packages where to search for new migration for api.forward command.
+Packages param is a list of packages where to search for new migrations.

 Api
 ===

 In order to create and run migrations you need to make instance of Api class from raw_sql_migrate.api module and pass config instance if needed.
-Otherwise default config will be used.
+Otherwise default config from raw_sql_migrate.yaml will be used.

 Creating new migration